-St. Michael's Orthodox School
+St. Michael's

 Curriculum Ideas

 In this section of our site, we would like to share some of the various ideas that have worked very well for the children.
-Some of these ideas were the teachers', some were the students' and some were started without a definite plan.
-Please take a look and use whatever you can in your situation.
-The red links will take you to a page dedicated to each idea.
+Some of these ideas were the teachers', some were the students'.
+Some of the curricula are what we developed, some were developed by others and we found them to be very worthwhile.

 Poetry Tea